Universal Technical Institute (UTI)

 Operating margin is a key measure of profitability.
 Think of it as net income - the bottom line - excluding the impact of taxes and interest on debt, which are less connected to business fundamentals.

-Universal Technical Institute’s operating margin has risen over the last 12 months and averaged 9.1% over the last two years.
-The company’s higher efficiency is a breath of fresh air, but its suboptimal cost structure means it still sports mediocre profitability for a consumer discretionary business.
+Universal Technical Institute’s operating margin has been trending down over the last 12 months and averaged 8.9% over the last two years.
+The company’s profitability was mediocre for a consumer discretionary business and shows it couldn’t pass its higher operating expenses onto its customers.

-In Q3, Universal Technical Institute generated an operating margin profit margin of 11.2%, down 2 percentage points year on year.
+This quarter, Universal Technical Institute generated an operating margin profit margin of 7.1%, down 6.5 percentage points year on year.
 This contraction shows it was less efficient because its expenses grew faster than its revenue.

 7. Earnings Per Share